 Where a worker is entitled to a 20-minute rest break under the Working Time Regulations 1998 can this be taken as two 10-minute breaks?

-Under reg.12(1) of the Working Time Regulations 1998 (SI 1998/1833), where an adult worker's daily working time is more than six hours, he or she is entitled to an uninterrupted rest break of not less than 20 minutes, which the worker is entitled to take away from his or her workstation.
+Under reg.12(1) of the Working Time Regulations 1998 (SI 1998/1833), where an adult worker's daily working time is more than six hours, they are entitled to an uninterrupted rest break of not less than 20 minutes, which the worker is entitled to take away from their workstation.
 The break should be taken during the working period and not at the beginning or end of it.
-Subject to this, it is up to the employer to decide the exact time at which the break is taken.
-Regulation 12(1) may be modified or excluded only by a collective or workforce agreement - it is not possible to modify it by means of an individual agreement with a particular worker.
-As such, a rest break can be taken as two 10-minute rest breaks only if there is a relevant collective or workforce agreement in place providing for this.